County of Santa Barbara

 Consider recommendations regarding a Board of State and Community Corrections (BSCC)

-County to submit an application and, if awarded, execute a Grant Award Agreement with the
+submit an application and, if awarded, execute a Grant Award Agreement with the BSCC for an

-BSCC for an Edward Byrne Memorial JAG Program, for the award period of October 1, 2025
+Edward Byrne Memorial JAG Program, for the award period of October 1, 2025 through

-BSCC, upon review and approval of County Counsel and the Auditor-Controller, or their
+upon review and approval of County Counsel and the Auditor-Controller, or their designees, when

-CEQA Guidelines Section 15378(b)(4), finding that the project is a creation of government
+Guidelines Section 15378(b)(4), finding that the project is a creation of government funding

-funding mechanisms or other government fiscal activities, which do not involve any
+mechanisms or other government fiscal activities, which do not involve any commitment to any

-commitment to any specific project which may result in a potentially significant physical
+specific project which may result in a potentially significant physical impact on the environment.

 BOARD OF SUPERVISORS